 - Finalists: Dr. Cynthia Smith, Janae Bosquet-Wright, Maxie Coleman

-The ‘Education Excellence’ Award: This award recognizes outstanding commitment to the academic development and improvement of a system or community in an effort to enhance the lives of future generations.
+The ‘Education Excellence’ Award: This award recognizes outstanding commitment to the academic development and improvement of a system or community to enhance the lives of future generations.

 - Finalists: Gail Lewis, Jennifer Robinson, Dr. Rudy Jamison

 The ‘Pinnacle Award’ presented by The Porter Firm: This award recognizes those who have achieved professional accomplishments throughout an extensive career and are role models for others to attain similar success.

 - Finalists: Dee Wilcox, U.S. Navy (Ret.)
 Lt.
 Cmdr.
 Herlena Washington, Dr. Leon Haley